phoenixit99/flutter_clean/README.md

 Create a CounterBloc class that extends Bloc from the flutter_bloc package.
 Define events and states for the BLoC.
 Use the BLoC in your widget tree with BlocProvider and BlocBuilder.

+3. Project Structure

+lib/
+├── data/
+│   ├── models/
+│   ├── repositories/
+│   ├── datasources/
+├── domain/
+│   ├── entities/
+│   ├── usecases/
+│   ├── repositories/
+├── presentation/
+│   ├── bloc/
+│   ├── widgets/
+│   ├── screens/

+Key Concepts in BLoC

+	1. Events:
+	•	Represent user actions or triggers in the app.
+	•	Examples: Button press, API call, etc.
+	2. States:
+	•	Represent the current state of the UI.
+	•	Examples: Loading, Loaded, Error, etc.
+	3. Bloc:
+	•	The business logic layer that maps events to states.
+	4. Repository:
+	•	Handles data-related tasks like API calls or database interactions.
+	5. BlocProvider:
+	•	Injects the Bloc into the widget tree so it can be accessed by descendants.